Master your knowledge of global intelligence, homeland security, counter-terrorism and more

 - Compare and contrast traditional and non-traditional menaces to national and international security

 - Examine the threat of cyber-criminal activity and its proliferation on the internet

 - Employ advanced research directed at understanding and predicting international threats and transnational criminal activity

-Courses in this global intelligence program are offered on Saturdays in an accelerated format.
-Each semester, students will generally take one class in the morning and one in the afternoon, in the traditional classroom environment.
+Courses in this global intelligence program are offered fully online or face-to-face on Saturdays in an accelerated format.
+In the Saturday-only class format, students will generally take one class in the morning and one in the afternoon in the traditional classroom environment.
 In addition, at least one online course will be offered every semester.